frnmst/the-flux-of-thought/README.md

 jekyll-compress-html is released under the MIT license.

+## Tests

+It has been tested on [Parabola GNU/Linux-libre](https://www.parabola.nu/) and on Firefox Klar on Android.

-# This version compared to the The Plain Libre
+## This version compared to the The Plain Libre

 There are too many things to compare...

-# License
+## License

 Copyright (C) 2017-2018, Franco Masotti <franco.masotti@student.unife.it>